MIM’s reopening has been paused. Follow @MIMphx for the latest announcements.

 Members who give $500+ annually receive 10% off concert tickets.

 Walt Richardson is a kind of neighborhood good-vibe merchant who, for the better part of two decades, has fronted the much-adored Walt Richardson and Morning Star, a sundry-styled blend of happy-faced vets playing with aplomb a “world pop” that has added much color to . . . [the] Tempe music scene.

 —Phoenix New Times

 Incendiary resonator work, flawless delivery and tunes that beg you to immerse yourself in the music.
 [Eric Ramsey is] more than just the Blues.

 [Chartrand’s] brilliant combination of folk and Americana, with a touch of Southern rock, country and jazz, creates some of the sweetest sounds around.

 Walt Richardson, Eric Ramsey, and Brian Chartrand are three Arizona-based songwriters with different styles and approaches.
 Join them for a night of top-notch music and entertaining stories behind the songs.

 Internationally touring singer-songwriter Brian Chartrand has called the Valley of the Sun home since 2003.
-He has played all over the country and abroad and has had the pleasure of performing at the MIM Music Theater numerous times.
+He tours all over the country and abroad and has had the pleasure of performing at the MIM Music Theater numerous times with his retrospective show “Live from Laurel Canyon” and his original bands the Sweet Remains and the Project.
 Chartrand lists James Taylor and Jeff Buckley as big influences on his original music.

 Walt Richardson is a celebrated music veteran in Arizona.
 He has toured extensively in the U.S. and has shared the stage with artists such as Carlos Santana, Ziggy Marley and the Melody Makers, Third World, Steel Pulse, Burning Spear, and more.